isid0re/SoloLeveling/README.md

 ## Installation

 This script is designed to be plug and play with [blizzhackers/kolbot](https://github.com/blizzhackers/kolbot) after you've installed Kolbot per it's installation instructions.
+If you are downloading Kolbot from the discord link use the "New Development" link.

 1. Download SoloLeveling
 2. Copy ```SoloLeveling.js``` from ```SoloLeveling\bots\``` to ```Kolbot\d2bs\kolbot\libs\bots\```